Very pleased with quality of your plants

 - Long-season bloom

 If you could have only one Geranium this would have to be it.
 Violet blue flowers are produced prolifically from late spring until frost above the deep green leaves.
-The petals have a softer violet purple veining.
-These sprawling plants can spread 2-3 feet in a single season, making them a satisfactory choice to spill out of containers & windowboxes, or scramble around a flower border.
-This is the 2008 Perennial Plant Association Plant of the Year.
-PP12175
+The petals have a softer violet-purple veining.
+These sprawling plants can spread 2-3 feet in a single season, making them a satisfactory choice to spill out of containers and window boxes, or scramble around a flower border.

 Uses: Beds, Borders, Mass Planting